GregZiel/ZeroClient/.ai/02_mvp_prd_v2.md

 Acceptance Criteria:

 - Users can select from predefined polling frequency options
+- Users can configure separate refresh rates for different views
 - Changes to polling frequency take effect immediately
 - The system respects the configured frequency without drift
 - Current polling configuration is clearly indicated in the interface